kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Shot in 16:9 widescreen.
 The first song was filmed a bit too dark (forgot to change settings), and the second song is audio-only (I don't remember why), but the rest of the concert video is intact.
 The video is steady with close zooms.
 No obstructions on main performers, but off-stage singers in a couple of the group numbers could not be filmed.
 Great music written by Tom Kitt (including songs from Next To Normal and High Fidelity), performed by some of the greatest talents on Broadway.
 (My personal favorite is Julia Murney's "Perfect".)

+West End Acoustic - April, 2021 (Streamed)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: MP4 `2.14 GB`

+NOTES
+: Tyrone Huntley, Renée Lamb, Nicholas McLean, Maiya Quansah-Breed and Sam Tutty come together for an unplugged celebration of all your favourite musicals.
+Featuring songs from Dear Evan Hansen, Six, Little Shop of Horrors, West Side Story, The Wiz and many more.
+With musical direction and keys by Chris Poon alongside Sofie Veie on guitar, West End Acoustic was performed for a live audience at Riverside Studios in London on 8 December 2020.

 ### Audios